ErpNetDocs/tech/modules/crm/pricing/line-discounts/concepts/determine-line-discount.md

    1. **Priority**
    2. **From Date**
 4. Whether the **Current Line Discount** was preserved because it is still applicable and equally ranked.
+5. Whether the **Apply Trade Conditions** field is enabled on the sales document and on the relevant document lines.

 Keep in mind that:
 - empty condition values mean "applies to all";